ThienLong93/ba_release/README.md

 # ba_release
 This is the source code for the Bachelor Thesis: "An intuitive Scraper with Django and Scrapy"

+Following is an setup guide for the tool:

 At least Python 3.4 is needed for Scrapy.
 Python can be installed here: https://www.python.org/downloads/ After the installation Python should be included in PATH otherwise this should be done to enable "pip" in the command prompt.